 (2) The doing or omission of any act, matter, or thing before the commencement of subsection (1) shall be deemed to have always been as valid and effectual as it would have been if section 10A of the Parole Orders (Transfer) Act 1984 as enacted by subsection (1) had been in operation when the act, matter, or thing was done or omitted.

 ”.

-2 On the date as at which this compilation was prepared, the Parole and Sentencing Legislation Amendment Act 2006 s.
-92 had not come into operation.
-It reads as follows:

-“

-92. Parole Orders (Transfer) Act 1984 amended

-(1) The amendments in this section are to the Parole Orders (Transfer) Act 1984.

-(2) Section 3 is amended as follows:

-(a) by deleting the definition of “Parole Board”;

-(b) by inserting in the appropriate alphabetical position —

-“

-“Prisoners Review Board” means the Prisoners Review Board established under the Sentence Administration Act 2003;

-”.

-(3) Section 8(2)(a) is amended by deleting “Parole Board” and inserting instead —

-“ Prisoners Review Board ”.

-”.